Rwanda 'forcibly' vaccinating people against COVID, victims say | DW | 18.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Although Rwanda says it will not mandate people to take COVID vaccines, some residents — especially in rural areas — have claimed that officials have been forcing Rwandans to take the jabs.
+Although Rwanda says it will not mandate people to take COVID-19 vaccines, some residents — especially in rural areas — say officials have been forcing Rwandans to take the jabs.

-Rwanda has been recognized by the World Health Organization as being among the top countries to fully vaccinate at least 40% of their populations against COVID by the end of 2021.
+Rwanda has been recognized by the World Health Organization as being among the countries to fully vaccinate at least 40% of their populations against COVID-19 by the end of 2021.

-But some Rwandans claimed this number is only possible because of force by local leaders and police.
-DW spoke to some of the alleged victims.
+But some Rwandans say this number is only possible because of force by local leaders and police.
+DW spoke to some people who said they had been forced to received vaccinations.
 For fear of possible consequences, they either chose to remain anonymous or DW decided to leave their names out of the report.

-A man from Muhanga district in Rwanda's Southern Province recalled in an interview with DW that he was handcuffed in order to receive the jab.
+A man from the Muhanga district, in Rwanda's Southern Province, told DW that he was handcuffed in order to receive the jab.

 "Around 4.00 a.m. our local cell leader kicked in my door," he told DW.
 "I thought they were thieves because I was still asleep.
 There were three people standing at my door, they ordered me to go to the sector offices and I was handed over to security personnel and I was told that I was going to be vaccinated against my will."
 Cells and sectors are administrative entities between villages and districts.